WordPress/gutenberg/docs/extensibility.md

 ## Adding a sidebar

-**Warning:** This is an experimental API, and can be subject to change or event removal.
+**Warning:** This is an experimental API, and is subject to change or even removal.

 ### Registering a sidebar